 \subsection{Point-wise contraction rates for P\'olya tree priors}

-We present our main result in point-wise loss, Theorem \ref{Theo:LocalRates} below, showing that the posterior distribution associated to the P\'olya tree priors defined in the previous section adapts to the (possibly) spatially-varying smoothness of the ground truth, attaining optimal posterior contraction rates towards $\rho(z_0)$ for any $z_0\in[0,1]^d$.
-The result holds under the following assumptions on the sequence of partitions $\Pcal^{(L_n)}$, on the covariate field $Z$ and on the ground truth.
+We present our main result in point-wise loss, showing that the P\'olya tree posterior adapts to the (possibly) spatially-varying smoothness of the ground truth, attaining optimal contraction rates towards $\rho(z_0)$ for any $z_0\in[0,1]^d$.
+The result holds under the following assumptions.
+We write $\eps^0_l:=\eps_l(z_0)$.